dp119/py_repo/jenkins.md

 # <h4> Jenkins File in GIT vs Jenkins UI

-Declarative script is relatively new concept that supposts pipeline as code concept in jenkins.
+Declarative script is relatively new concept that supports pipeline as code concept in jenkins.
 It is easier to read and write.
 This code is written in a JenkinsFile and checked into the SCM such as Git.